Minamoto no Yoshimitsu: Legends

-The principal image, the Eleven-Headed Kannon Bodhisattva (Yorido Kannon), was enshrined in Yoroido together with his own armor by Shinra Saburo Yoshimitsu, the founder of the Kai Genji clan.

-When Yoshimitsu's brother Yoshiie was at a disadvantage during the Oshu War (the War of Nine Years 1051-62, the War of Three Years 1083-87), he took this Kannon Bodhisattva with him to go to reinforce the army, and it is said that a strange and fierce general appeared and defended Yoshimitsu.

-In the past, this Kannon was also deeply worshipped as the guardian of horses, and many devotees gathered from the Saku area on Hatsuuma (the first day of the horse after the beginning of spring) and Ninouma.
-It is said that on Hatsuuma, in particular, the area was very lively with stalls, theaters, and show huts.

-Although it is a little off the path, the magnificent main hall and the votive plaques depicting horses are worth seeing.
+The principal image, the Eleven-Headed Kannon Bodhisattva (Yorido Kannon), was enshrined at Yoroido along with the armor of Shinra Saburo Yoshimitsu, founder of the Kai Genji clan.
+During the Oshu War—both the War of Nine Years (1051–62) and the War of Three Years (1083–87)—Yoshimitsu’s brother Yoshiie carried the Kannon Bodhisattva to bolster the army, and legend holds that a mysterious, fierce general appeared to defend him.
+Historically, this Kannon was also revered as a guardian of horses, drawing many devotees from the Saku area on Hatsuuma (the first day of the horse after the start of spring) and Ninouma.
+On Hatsuuma in particular, the area was lively with stalls, theaters, and show huts.
+Though slightly off the main path, the magnificent main hall and votive plaques depicting horses are well worth seeing.